 Remember our discussion on manipulating the sidechain control signal path to alter compression parameters?
 Let's now consider a second illustration where the threshold is raised and the attack and release parameters are increased:

 But this is only just the start of understanding the power of compression.

 Other percussive elements can be used with varying compression parameters to achieve all sorts of interesting sidechain compression.
 We can even use less transient sidechain material to control the compression of other audio signals.

-Though it’s common to utilize an element/track within a mix as the sidechain, it’s not necessary.
-We can choose to use a signal that is absent from the mix (whether it’s taken from outside the mix or muted from the master output of the mix).
+Though utilizing an element/track within a mix as the sidechain is common, it's not necessary.
+We can choose to use a signal that is absent from the mix (whether it's taken from outside the mix or muted from the master output of the mix).
 This way, we can have sidechain compression without hearing the sidechain element (kick, VO or otherwise).

 As was mentioned, the applications are virtually limitless with sidechain compression.
 Here are a few common uses in point form: